 Full notes vs. short notes

-Chicago style citation examples
+Chicago note citation examples

 Navigate through the Chicago citation examples using the tabs below.

-|Full note||Author first name last name, Book Title: Subtitle, edition.
+|Full note||Author full name, Book Title: Subtitle, edition.
 (Place of publication: Publisher, Year), page numbers, URL.|

 |Short note||Author last name, Shortened Book Title, page number(s).|